CHRISTMAS COMES EARLY IN AMISH COUNTRY AVAILABLE NOW!

-UPON A WINTER’S NIGHT, a romantic suspense novel set in the Home Valley, will be available in October.
-Look for the cover and more information here soon.
+UPON A WINTER’S NIGHT, a romantic suspense novel set in the Home Valley.

 Despite her parents’ objections, Lydia Brand helps Josh Yoder with the manger animals he rents out for Christmas tableaus and pageants.
 Lydia also works at her parents’ Amish furniture store, but the death of a woman in a snow storm with a note for Lydia clutched in her hand and other clues soon send Lydia—with Josh’s help—on a quest to learn more about her biological parents, who are not the Amish Brands who raised her.
 But someone is desperate to stop them from finding answers.
 When a friend who is helping is murdered and Josh come under suspicion by the sheriff, Lydia is terrified that maybe she can’t trust Josh, even if she loves him.
 UPON A WINTER’S NIGHT, in the season of Christmas, Lydia and Josh struggle to solve the mystery before they become the next victims.